dmd-program/dmd-300-sp17/project-1.md

 ## Team conflict

 Though working on a design team as part of a class project can not fully mimic real-world project teams you will encounter or already have encountered, it should suffice for helping you understand the general concepts and ideas.
 Finding a team that meshes immediately and is good at resolving internal conflict makes for a very productive and gratifying project experience.
-Unfortunately, when this doesn't happen, it can be team dynamics can be counterproductive.
+Unfortunately, when this doesn't happen, team dynamics can be counterproductive.
 If you run into any issues with your team members that cannot be resolved, please communicate with them with your instructor so they may step in and help mediate the situation.

 ## Rubric